-Faced with the challenges of better managing limited water resources, recovering runs for Endangered Species Act listed fish species, and restoring the watershed after a devastating 1996 flood, organizations in the Walla Walla Valley came together to create the William A. Grant Water & Environmental Center at Walla Walla Community College as a nexus for the region’s interests, talent and resources dedicated to water management, education and research.
+Faced with the challenges of better managing limited water resources, recovering runs for Endangered Species Act listed fish species, and restoring the watershed after a devastating 1996 flood, organizations in the Walla Walla Valley came together to create the William A. Grant Water & Environmental Center at Walla Walla Community College (WWCC) as a nexus for the region’s interests, talent, and resources dedicated to water management, education, and research.

-The Water & Environmental Center was conceived as a facility where education, collaboration and partnership would play a key role in addressing issues essential to the sustainability of eastern Washington’s water-dependent agriculture, salmon runs and overall economy.
-By combining research and development that leads to innovative new ideas, while also providing hands-on education to train new workers, the Center was envisioned as a place to both generate environmental solutions and spur economic growth that results in family-wage jobs.
+The Water & Environmental Center (WEC) was conceived as a facility where education, collaboration, and partnership would play a key role in addressing issues essential to the sustainability of eastern Washington’s water-dependent agriculture, salmon runs, and overall economy.
+By combining research and development that leads to innovative new ideas, while also providing hands-on education and training for new workers, the Center was envisioned as a place to both generate environmental solutions and spur economic growth that results in family-wage jobs.

-Opened in 2007, the initial 10,758 ft2 facility included offices and meeting rooms which created common ground through education and collaboration among a range of partners and interests.
+Opened in 2007, the initial 10,758 ft2 facility included offices and meeting rooms, which created common ground through education and collaboration among a range of partners and interests.
 It earned LEED Silver Certification for its use of green building practices.
-In its first year, the Center hosted more than 200 meetings, events and conferences on water, sustainability, and environmental issues, and Center staff and our partners continue to produce an impressive array of public programs and events each year.
+In its first year, the Center hosted more than 200 meetings, events, and conferences on water, sustainability, and environmental issues.
+Today, Center staff and our partners continue to produce an impressive array of public programs and events each year.

 The Water Technologies & Management programs at Walla Walla Community College offer certificates and a two-year degree in Irrigation Management and four transfer degrees to WSU in Natural Resources.

 The Center also provides community and K-12 education opportunities, including free community workshops and events in collaboration with its many partners, and K-12 and family hands-on learning experiences in environmental education at annual events such as Make a Splash and Return to the River.